ansys/pystk/doc/source/api/ansys/stk/core/graphics/CompositePrimitive.rst

 CompositePrimitive
 ==================

-.. py:class:: CompositePrimitive
+.. py:class:: ansys.stk.core.graphics.CompositePrimitive

-   Bases: py:obj:`~ICompositePrimitive`, py:obj:`~IPrimitive`
+   Bases: py:obj:`~ansys.stk.core.graphics.ICompositePrimitive`, py:obj:`~ansys.stk.core.graphics.IPrimitive`

    A primitive that is composed of multiple other primitives.
 Since composites can contain other composites, they are commonly used to build hierarchies of primitives to efficiently evaluate display conditions...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: CompositePrimitive

 Overview
 --------